11 Celebrated Artists Who Didn't Quit Their Day Jobs

 A former civil servant, Stoker was hired by famed actor Henry Irving in the late 1870s to manage the Lyceum Theatre in the West End of London.
 After taking the job, Stoker found himself inspired by the creative surroundings and wrote his first horror story.
 More frightful tales followed, and the novel Dracula appeared in 1897.
 But its success didn't change his work life.
 Stoker kept on managing the theater and overseeing Irving's tours until his boss died, some eight years later.

-The deep strangeness of Darger’s work (all of the little girls he depicts have penises, and the novel imagines savage violence against children) needn’t concern us here.
-The art world has embraced him as an outsider genius.
-And maybe you’ll never look at that scruffy janitor in the hallway the same way again.
+The deep strangeness of Darger's work (all of the little girls he depicts have penises, and the novel imagines savage violence against children) leave plenty for interpretation, and the art world has embraced him as an outsider genius.
+And maybe you'll never look at that scruffy janitor in the hallway the same way again.

 The Slaughterhouse-Five author managed a Saab dealership in Cape Cod starting in 1957.
 Then known as a science fiction author, Vonnegut thought it might be a way to make some extra money as he worked on various writing projects.
 Unfortunately, the Saabs of the time were not attractive automobiles.
 They required the driver to add a can of oil to the engine with each fill-up.
 "For whatever reason, straight women did not want to do this," Vonnegut wrote.

 He was forced to close the underperforming dealership shortly after.
 Wrote Vonnegut in 2004: "The Saab then as now was a Swedish car, and I now believe my failure as a dealer so long ago explains what would otherwise remain a deep mystery: Why the Swedes have never given me a Nobel Prize for Literature."

 This story first published in 2013.